just-ai/jaicf-kotlin/channels/telegram/README.md

 Allows to create chatbots for [Telegram](https://core.telegram.org/bots).

-_Built on top of [Kotlin Telegram Bot](https://github.com/kotlin-telegram-bot/kotlin-telegram-bot) library._
+_Built on top of [java-telegram-bot-api](https://github.com/pengrad/java-telegram-bot-api) library._

 ## How to use